The Brass Coast look and feel

 Jewellery and Decoration

 Jewellery is commonly used either as part of the clothes themselves or to frame the face or hands to draw attention to them.
-Veils are fashionable for men and women who wish to appear mysterious and alluring.
+Veils are fashionable for those who wish to appear mysterious and alluring.
 Those who go tattooed tend to favour intricate henna-style designs.

 Arms and Armour